Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: DISCUSSION

 In addition, there are some restrictions in the current experiment.
-For example, we did not vary the surface frictional property of the sphere.
+For example, we do not vary the surface frictional property of the sphere.
 The experiment with rough-(frictional)-surface spheres is an interesting future problem.
-Variation of surface property affects the value of $\mu_\mathrm{d}$ and $\mu_\mathrm{s}$.
-Since the sphere is accelerated by rolling over the rail, $v_0$ and $\omega_0$ are not independent.
+Variations of surface property could affect the value of $\mu_\mathrm{d}$ and $\mu_\mathrm{s}$.
+Besides, since the sphere is accelerated by rolling over the rail, $v_0$ and $\omega_0$ are not independent in this experiment.
 To fully characterize the general stuck phenomena, experiments with independently controlled $v_0$ and $\omega_0$ should be performed.
+The shape parameter is also a possible key parameter.
+Espinosa et al. revealed that an imperfect body induces nontrivial motion~\cite{Macros:2023}.
+The actual surface of the vehicles wheel is not perfectly smooth unlike our research.
+This point is also a crucial future issue.

-Extension of this type of research to the case of externally driven object (like vehicle wheeling case) would also be important for the practical application to the terramechanics issues.
+Extension of this type of research to the case of the externally driven object (like vehicle wheeling case) would also be important for the practical application to the terramechanics issues.
+Terramechanics model mainly considers steady motion (without deceleration) although the stuck frequently occurres in actual driving scenes.
+Therefore, we believe our experimental findings based on changing $v(t)$, $\omega(t)$ are crucial.

-Finally, we briefly discuss about the application of the current result to the prevention of stuck phenomena related to friction.
-According to Fig.~\ref{fig:wstop}, the degree of slipping rotation after the translational cessation is increasing as the angle of granular slope $\alpha$.
-This means that the risk of stuck occurrence increases when the sphere tries to roll up the steeper slope.
-This tendency itself is not very surprising because it matches our intuition.
-The value of $\omega_\mathrm{stop}$ of glass sphere is larger than that of polyethylene sphere.
-This is because $t_\mathrm{stop}$ of glass sphere is smaller than that of polyethylene sphere (the value of $\mu_{\mathrm{d}}$ of glass sphere is larger in the same $\alpha$) due to relatively deep penetration.
-To reduce the degree of stuck, $\rho_s/\rho_g$ (relative depth ($\delta/R$)) should be small.
+Finally, we briefly discuss the application of the current result to the prevention of stuck phenomena related to friction.
+Since the current experimental system is not driven by torque and normal loading, it is difficult to directly apply our findings to actual stuck problem in vehicle driving.
+However, according to Fig.~\ref{fig:wstop}, the degree of slipping rotation after the translational cessation increases as the $\alpha$ increases.
+This means that the risk of stuck occurrence (without any driving accelerator) increases when the sphere tries to roll up the steeper slope.
+To reduce the degree of stuck, $\alpha$ should be small.
+In this study, the degree of stuck motion for the passively rolling sphere is quantitatively measured for the first time.